From wine tasting and wombats to beaches and river journeys, take some memorable day trips from Adelaide.

-Just a 30-minute drive east of Adelaide city centre is a beautiful area of cool climate countryside marked by gently rolling hills, historic villages, country roads and neat lines of grapevines.
+Just a 30-minute drive east of Adelaide city centre is a beautiful area of cool-climate countryside marked by gently rolling hills, historic villages, country roads and neat lines of grapevines.
 Start the day with breakfast at The Summit Café on top of Mount Lofty, which has astonishing views of Adelaide.
 From here, wind your way through the Adelaide Hills to Cleland Wildlife Park, where you can hold a koala and wander among kangaroos, wombats, and Tasmanian devils.
 Next, head to the heritage village of Hahndorf, established by German settlers in 1839, and explore galleries, gift shops, and a delicatessen selling German-style produce.
 About 50 wineries offer wine tasting in the area, including Penfolds Magill Estate, home of Australia’s most prized wine, the famous Penfolds Grange.
 At The Lane Vineyard you can linger over lunch with views of the vines.
-Visit the National Motor Museum at Birdwood, which has more than 400 classic and modern vehicles on display.
+For a taste of something different, visit Ambleside Distillery and savour gin cocktails on the timber deck overlooking the Adelaide Hills.
+Car enthusiasts will love a visit to the National Motor Museum at Birdwood, which has more than 400 classic and modern vehicles on display.

 Fleurieu Peninsula and McLaren Vale

 Named after a French explorer and ocean scientist who died in 1810, the Fleurieu Peninsula is known for its surf beaches, pleasant harbour towns, and a clutch of wineries in McLaren Vale.
 The region is 40 kilometres (25 miles) south of Adelaide.
 Popular activities include fishing, snorkelling, scuba diving and beach walking.
 The historic river port town of Goolwa is where Australia's longest river, the Murray, meets the sea.
-Explore the sand dunes and lagoons that make up the Coorong wildlife sanctuary.
-Cruise the Coorong and Spirit of the Coorong offer tours.
+Explore the sand dunes and lagoons that make up Coorong National Park on a tour with Cruise the Coorong or Spirit of the Coorong.
 Victor Harbor, about a 20-minute drive from Goolwa, has a fabulous beach and nearby islands with seals and penguins.
 Picturesque McLaren Vale has more than 65 wineries, many offering wine tasting.
 Have a lazy lunch at d’Arry’s Verandah Restaurant, at d’Arenberg winery.
 If you have time to spare, a ferry from Cape Jervis on the southern tip of the peninsula goes to the wildlife haven of Kangaroo Island.

 One of Australia’s oldest wine regions, the Clare Valley is a cluster of villages and wineries nestled in a valley of farmland and vines.
 It’s about 100 kilometres (62 miles) north of Adelaide.
 Taste wines at more than 30 cellar doors, many of them still housed in old stone cottages and farm sheds.
 The oldest winery around here is Sevenhill Cellars, founded by Jesuit priests in 1851.
 After tasting wines at the cellar door you can explore the Winery Museum and the original underground wine storage cellar.
 A 32-kilometre (20-mile) walking and cycling track, the Riesling Trail, connects towns, restaurants and wineries via a converted railway line.
 Explore grand homesteads from the 1800s, including Martindale Hall and Bungaree Station.
 Have lunch in the beer garden at the Sevenhill Hotel, just south of the town of Clare.
 Later, take a self-guided tour of the historic former copper mining town of Burra, in the Bald Hills Range, east of the valley.
 With a key from the visitor centre you can delve into nine locked sites, including a gaol, an underground brewery and the main mining area, the Monster Mine.